Modellfan/libopeninv-arduino/README.md

 - 🧱 **Modular and scalable**
 - 🌍 **Portable across embedded targets**
 - 🔒 **Deterministic at runtime** by keeping all firmware parameters static
+- As much as possible copatible with openinverter stm32 parameter implementation

 ---